 What Size of Boiler Do I Need?

-Does size matter?
-When it comes to replacing your boiler, yes, it really does.
-The size of a boiler, also known as output, is measured in kW (kilowatt).
-In basic terms the higher the number of kW, the better the supply of hot water.
+The size of the boiler you require is also known as the output.
+It’s measured in kW (kilowatts) and, in basic terms, the higher the number of kW, the better the supply of hot water you would receive.

 However, this doesn’t mean everyone should be aiming to buy the highest output available.
 The size of your boiler should suit the size of your home, number of bathrooms and number of radiators.
 You should also take other factors into consideration such as the flow rate and mains pressure.